ReqIF¶

 Mapping Configuration¶

-the mapping section defines how ReqIF attributes are mapped to Sphinx-Needs fields.
+The mapping section defines how ReqIF attributes are mapped to Sphinx-Needs fields.

 [ubconnect.from_reqif.mapping]